 History & Images

 It was sometimes called “Hollywood of the East.”
-When it was a summer seashore resort during the Gilded Age.
+Back when it was a summer seashore resort during the Gilded Age.

-Elberon back then hosted presidents and cabinet officers, actors and industrialists, celebrities and bankers, socialites and senators.
+Elberon has hosted presidents and cabinet officers, actors and industrialists, celebrities and bankers, socialites and senators.
 These chosen few built fantastic seashore mansions and summered here — making it a “Playland of Millionaires.”
 This distinctive section of Long Branch dates back over 150 years.

 With a fabulous array of architectural and construction work going on in Long Branch at the turn of the century — Elberon was a spot of opportunity.
 The much-heralded NYC architectural firm of McKim, White and White got its real start in Elberon, designing many of the massive “seaside houses” for the rich and famous.

 Lewis B. Brown is credited with developing Elberon.
 Born in Rahway, NJ in December 1813, legend is that “Lewis Blanchard Brown” came to Long Branch in 1863 because his “fervent abolitionist” views were unpopular in other parts of the country.
 According to National Park Service history about classic Jersey Shore resorts, Brown “made huge profits subdividing oceanfront plots in Elberon, a seaside neighborhood in Long Branch’s south end.”
-From 1866-1867, Brown acquired some 400 acres in Elberon.
+From 1866-1867, Brown acquired some 400 acres and created “Brown’s Park.”
 He also built Ocean Avenue in that area.

 Brown was appointed a member of the inaugural Long Branch Commission in 1867 — the first attempt at municipal government in the area.
 He also built and owned the grand Elberon Hotel — where an American President stayed.
 Brown passed away in Elberon in June 1900.